 The CDC funds an array of efforts to create healthier communities across the U.S. by working with community-based organizations and centers, schools, health care settings, work sites, transportation specialists, architects and planners, among others.
 Currently funded efforts you may encounter include:

-- Since 2005, the CDC has given funding and provided technical assistance to the YMCA to bring together local leaders to build coalitions and plans for improving community health.
-By 2013, 150 local communities were supported.
+- YMCA Pioneering Healthier Communities: Since 2005, the CDC has given funding and provided technical assistance to the YMCA to bring together local leaders to build coalitions and plans for improving community health.

 Public health departments operating at the state level have authority over state-based public health issues and perform a number of functions, one of which is to deliver chronic disease prevention and control programs.
 (Livable communities work often resides in several program efforts.)
 State health departments are typically funded by the federal government, appropriations from a state’s legislature and, less significantly, from private sources including foundations.